linx1398/JLLSco/README.md

 If you're using Github for Windows, you can open the project by right clicking on it and selecting "Open in Explorer".

 The project should ideally be opened in Visual Studio 2012, which you can obtain from Microsoft Dreamspark (https://www.dreamspark.com/) by signing up for an account and downloading the software.
+Use Solution Explorer on the right-hand side to open individual files for editing.

  Please see http://mahapps.com/MahApps.Metro/ to use metro style controls in the application.